jennie-jd/cs-resources/activity_logging.md

 Future **To Do** items are marked in bold to remind myself.

+_**May 20, 2024**_
+Training usually divides data into training, development and test datasets to find the best fit and avoid over-fitting.

 _**May 19, 2024**_
 Training a simple classification model for "complex" versus "simple" words